How to Grow, Care for and Propagate Caladium hortulanum

 Watering

-Water Caladium liberally during the growing season while allowing the top 2-3 in. to dy out between waterings to maintain the soil moderately moist.
+Water Caladium liberally during the growing season while allowing the top 2-3 inches to dy out between waterings to maintain the soil moderately moist.

 Light Requirements

-Caladium grows best in medium to bright, indirect light away from direct sunlight as direct sunlight can scorch the leaves.
+Caladium grows best in medium to bright indirect light (filtered light).
+Keep it away from direct sunlight as direct sunlight can scorch the leaves.

 Newer varieties of Caladium with narrower leaves have been developed which can tolerate some direct sunlight.

-Caladiums can also be grown under a grow light where the natural lighting is not adequate.
+Caladiums can also be grown under grow lights where the natural lighting is not adequate.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-The best temperature for growing Caladium indoors is an average warmth with a minimum of 150C during the growing season.
+The best temperature for Caladium is an average warmth of 15-260C during the growing season.
 The warmer the temperature the better the growth of the plant.

-Heart of Jesus Plant cannot tolerate cold as they can signal dormancy which can cause the leaves to die.
-Therefore, keep the plant away from cold draughts.
+Heart of Jesus Plant cannot tolerate cold drafts as they can signal dormancy which can cause the leaves to die.
+Therefore, keep the plant away from cold drafts.

-Caladiums require a humid environment inorder to thrive.
+Caladiums require a humidity of 55-65% to thrive.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+Check out these techniques on how to elevate humidity for houseplants.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.